Grace Darling: Meet a Young Lighthouse Heroine

-When they navigated as close to the rock as possible, they found eight men and one woman still clinging to life from the wreck of a paddle steamship, the SS Forfarshire.
-Grace felt heartbroken when she observed the woman holding her two young children who had died from exposure.
+When they navigated as close to the rock as possible, they found eight men and one woman still clinging to life from the wreck of the paddle steamship, the SS Forfarshire.
+Grace felt heartbroken when she observed the woman clutching her two young children who had died from exposure.

 Coming as near as they could, Grace and her father helped the woman and four of the men into their boat.
 It was all the boat could hold at a time.
 She braced herself for the difficult journey back to the lighthouse.

 Grace began tending to the grieving mother and an injured man as the boat fought its way back to Longstone.
 Her father headed out again with two of the rescued men to help bring the remaining survivors to safety.